Denim on Denim

 Underneath I have broken the denims up by wearing my Oatmeal mix Nigel Cabourn Army Gym hoody.
 Made in specially developed 450gram loop backed cotton jersey, this is incredibly cosy.
 The oversized hood is a plus as it isn't tight and makes it a really comfortable piece.

 Now onto an extra special pair of jeans.
 My Junya Watanabe x Comme Des Garçons patchwork pants.
 This Classic five pocket, mid weight denim, features hand sewn patches of cotton, linen and cow leather fabrics, on a relaxed fit pant, which is tapered at the knee and cropped at the ankle.
 I've been told before they are a bit 'Timmy Mallett' ... no idea why.
 They are a boyfriend fit and look cool with pumps, sandals or a classic chunky brogue.
 They are certainly a statement piece, but one which I treasure.
-This is the kind of garment I can't wait to pass down to my daughter ( I expect that to be many, MANY years from now...) none the less they are a piece of art to me and I just adore them.
+This is the kind of garment I can't wait to pass down to my future daughter, they are a piece of art to me and I just adore them.

 I have finished today's look off with a battered pair of Vans and a nautical neck scarf.
 I've had the Van's for years, and they have been in the sun, in the sea, the rain and God knows what else, yet I can't bare to replace them.
 I like how worn out they look, and they are just so comfortable.